wiebe/puppet-prometheus/REFERENCE.md

 ### prometheus::scrape_job

-Define: prometheus::scrape_job

 This define is used to export prometheus scrape settings from nodes to be scraped to the node running prometheus itself.
 This can be used to make prometheus find instances of your running service or application.

- [*job_name*]
- The name of the scrape job.
-This will be used when collecting resources on the prometheus node.
- Corresponds to the prometheus::collect_scrape_jobs parameter.

- [*targets*]
- Array of hosts and ports in the form "host:port"

- [*labels*]
- Labels added to the scraped metrics on the prometheus side, as label:values pairs

- [*collect_dir*]
- Directory used for collecting scrape definitions.
- NOTE: this is a prometheus setting and will be overridden during collection.

 #### Parameters